NickPepper/noxepy/README.md

 ## License

-**goingnative** is Copyright (c) 2019 Nick Pepper [@NickPepper](https://github.com/NickPepper) and contributors licensed under the MIT License.
+**noxepy** is Copyright (c) 2019 Nick Pepper [@NickPepper](https://github.com/NickPepper) and contributors licensed under the MIT License.
 All rights not explicitly granted in the MIT License are reserved.
 See the included [LICENSE](./LICENSE) file for more details.

 ## :sparkles: To Be Continued :sparkles: